astrada/google-drive-ocamlfuse/README.md

 =================================

 **google-drive-ocamlfuse** is a FUSE filesystem backed by Google Drive, written in OCaml.
+It lets you mount your Google Drive on Linux.

 ### Features

-* Offline Google Documents access (read-only)
+* Full read/write access to ordinary files and folders
+* Read-only access to Google Docs, Sheets, and Slides (exported to configurable formats)
+* Multiple account support
 * Duplicate file handling
 * Access to trash (`.Trash` directory)